Executioner55/Batch-Trojan/README.md

 ## FAQ

 ### Some Basic stuff you might want to change and think of.
-####  - Batch to Exe possible?
+####  1. Batch to Exe possible?
 Yep feel free to convert it, it wont corrupt the Trojan.
 (Keep in mind Antivirus will detect the File.)
-####  - Can I add my own function's to the Programm?
+####  2. Can I add my own function's to the Programm?
 Yes but you need to know what you're doing the Programm is hold simple to easily understand it.
 (Maybe it will be easier in the feature in any Update a will add a create new function method for beginners-noobs)
+####  3. Infected myself what can I do to remove it?
+(Answer Comming on Release)